ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

-Regridding is necessary when various datasets are available on a variety of `lat-lon` grids and they need to be brought together on a common grid (for various statistical operations e.g. multimodel statistics or for e.g. direct inter-comparison or comparison with observational datasets).
+Regridding is necessary when various datasets are available on a variety of `lat-lon` grids and they need to be brought together on a common grid (for various statistical operations e.g. multi-model statistics or for e.g. direct inter-comparison or comparison with observational datasets).
 Regridding is conceptually a very similar process to interpolation (in fact, the regridder engine uses interpolation and extrapolation, with various schemes).
 The primary difference is that interpolation is based on sample data points, while regridding is based on the horizontal grid of another cube (the reference grid).

 The underlying regridding mechanism in ESMValTool uses the `cube.regrid()
 <https://scitools.org.uk/iris/docs/latest/iris/iris/cube.html#iris.cube.Cube.regrid>`_